 This is perhaps the most toxic element of dating an addict.
 They may take their anger, guilt, and shame out on you.
 Emotional manipulation can involve:

 These things take a heavy toll on the partner of someone with a substance use disorder.
 It’s important to remember that your partner isn’t necessarily choosing to manipulate you.
 It’s an inevitable byproduct of the disease of addiction.

 Research substance abuse treatment centers in your area, counselors who specialize in drug abuse, and support groups.
 Offer to attend groups with them or arrange supportive resources.
 Remember that there will come a time when it’s the addict’s responsibility to take over.

 Don’t Enable Them

-Enabling usually feels like helping, rather than feeding their addiction.
+Enabling usually feels like helping rather than feeding their addiction.
 It can mean things like giving your partner money that will likely be used for drugs or giving them a ride to pick up drugs.
 Enabling can also mean letting your addicted partner cross your boundaries.
 This might look like allowing them to use in front of you when you aren’t okay with it or calling into work sick for them.
 Know what your boundaries are and stay true to them, even if it means making painful choices.

-What Effect Will This Have on Me?
+What Effect Will This Have on You?